tecoboot/fdpl-debian/README.md

 The default password is `debian`, or a copy of your root password if it is configured.

-Files in ./local folder will be copied and deployed on root.
+Files in ./local folder will be copied and deployed on "/" root-folder during installation.
 With a post-install script, cloning extensions is straight-forward.

+Files in ./firmware folder are deployed on "/" root-folder during build.
+These are also copied during installation

 Have fun with FDPL-Debian !!!